amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-standalone-sdk.md

 If a user opts out of all cookies on your site, use the `optOut` configuration option to disable replay collection for that user.

-If a user opts out of all cookies on your site, use the `optOut` configuration option to disable replay collection for that user.

 ### IndexedDB best practices

 To ensure that IndexedDB is initialized and working properly: